Hoyasumii/bee-movie/README.md

 All right.
 Take ten, everybody.
 Wrap it up, guys.

-I had virtually no rehearsal fo
+I had virtually no rehearsal for